Alice Cogswell: Bright Child Who Inspired Education for Deaf in U.S.

 Because Alice became ill and lost her hearing at such a young age, she had only minimal language skills.
 These were hard to maintain since she could no longer hear.

-The man who was to change Alice’s life and bring education to the hearing impaired in America was a young man from Hartford, Connecticut (the city where Alice’s family lived).
+The man who was to change Alice’s life and bring education to the deaf in America was a young man from Hartford, Connecticut (the city where Alice’s family lived).
 Thomas Gallaudet attended Yale University and then trained for the ministry, attending Andover Theological Seminary.

 Gallaudet met Alice when Gallaudet came home on weekends or during vacation from his studies at the seminary.
 Alice sometimes came along with her siblings to the Gallaudet home.
 The Cogswell children enjoyed playing with the younger Gallaudets.
-Alice, however, was generally left out because of her impairment.
+Alice, however, was generally left out.
 She sometimes sat in the garden on her own, watching the others play.

 Gallaudet noted her presence and sometimes sat with her, trying to find ways they could communicate.
 Over time, they came to experiment with using sticks to draw in the dirt and using facial expressions to “talk” back and forth.
-The more time he spent with Alice, the more interested Gallaudet became in developing a way to teach her to read and write—tools he knew would be invaluable to her in communicating with others.
+The more time he spent with Alice, the more interested Gallaudet became in developing a way to expand her knowledge and her ability to communicate.

 Gallaudet Searches for Effective Methods